ourcodingclub/ourcodingclub.github.io/_posts/2018-11-26-earth-engine.md

 <center> <img src="{{ site.baseurl }}/img/drive.png" alt="Img" style="width: 800px;"/> </center>

-_Go check out your files in your Google Drive - scroll all the way right to see the `sum` column - that shows the area, in square kilometers, of forest loss or gain (depending on which file you are looking at)._
+_Go check out your files in your Google Drive.
+Scroll all the way right to see the `sum` column, which shows the area, in square kilometers, of forest loss or gain (depending on which file you are looking at)._

 <a name="R"></a>

 ## 9. Further visualisation in R - the best of both worlds!

-_We are keen to incorporate different platforms and languages in our analyses, playing to the strengths of each. `R` and `R` packages like `ggplot2` offer more flexibility to how you visualise your findings, so we will now switch over to `R` to make a barplot of forest loss and gain in the four protected areas we studied._
+_We are keen to incorporate different platforms and languages in our analyses, playing to the strengths of each. `R` and `R` packages like `ggplot2` offer more flexibility in how you visualise your findings, so we will now switch over to `R` to make a barplot of forest loss and gain in the four protected areas we studied._

-Note: You can also make graphs in the Earth Engine, so this comes down to personal preferences and what works best for your own workflow - you can find tutorials on how to create graphs in the Earth Engine on <a href="https://developers.google.com/earth-engine/charts" target="_blank">the Developers website</a>.
+Note: You can also make graphs in the Earth Engine, so this comes down to personal preferences and what works best for your own workflow.
+You can find tutorials on how to create graphs in the Earth Engine on <a href="https://developers.google.com/earth-engine/charts" target="_blank">the Developers website</a>.

 _Open up `RStudio` (or just `R` depending on your preferences) and start a new script by going to `File / New file / R Script`._ If you've never used `R` before, you can find our <a href="https://ourcodingclub.github.io/2016/11/13/intro-to-r.html" target="_blank">intro to `R`</a> tutorial here.